 To be sure, while Latin might technically be dead, these "living" languages (as of July 2017, anyway, according to Ethonologue.com) will be much harder to acquire and use in a practical way.
-Two of them only have a single remaining speaker each!
+Two of them, which each qualify as the least spoken language, only have a single remaining speaker each!

 The good news?
-The online greetings database of Jennifer's Language Pages makes clear how to say "hello" in nearly every language of the world, including in Taushiro, which is by all accounts the very rarest.
+The online greetings database of Jennifer's Language Pages makes clear how to say "hello" in nearly every language of the world, including in Taushiro, which is by all accounts the least used language in the world.

 The bad news?
 Only one person in the world speaks Taushiro as of 2002, so your chances of being able to say "Uñuntero" to anyone are extremely low, even if you happen to find yourself near the Aucayacu River in the Loreto region of Peru, which is where he or she lives (if he or she is still alive).

 If you have a few extra days as you explore the city of Iquitos and the Peruvian Amazon, it might make for an interesting excursion, albeit one that will likely be futile.

 Tanema (Solomon Islands)

 As is the case with Taushiro, the Tanema language of the Solomon Islands only has one surviving speaker.
 So what's the reason Peru's Taushiro gets the nod for "Least-Spoken Language in the World" over Tanema, which is found in the South Pacific?

 While Taushiro has an "ethnic population" of just 20, about 150 people belong to the ethnic group whose native language was once Tanema, as of 2007, which means that Taushiro is technically more scarcely spoken, even in the number of people fluent in it and for whom it's the main language is identical in both cases.